RaoulMa/pong/README.md

 All runs create tensorflow checkpoints and tensorboard event files in the results folder.

-### Environment
+### Environment and Training Details

-The gifs below show the original (left) and preprocessed (right) observations for one game play to a trained agent.
-We preprocess each image by resizing, cropping, grayscaling and normalising to speed up learning.
+The gifs below show the original (left) and preprocessed (right) observations for one game play for a trained agent.

 ![](images/pong_not_preprocessed.gif)![](images/pong_preprocessed.gif)

+- Each frame of Pong gets cropped to the playing region, gray-scaled and then resized to the shape 84x84x1.
+Then the background is set to 0 value while the remaining pixels are set to 1.
+- One action of the agent is applied on four adjacent frames.
+The last two frames are combined (maximum taken) to one frame which is enqueued to a fixed-size queue of four frames.
+All four frames are then fed into the agent.
+Thus, the agent has information about previous frames.
+- All hyperparameters can be found in the file 'cfg.py'.

 ### Results
 The following plot shows the average reward of the DQN agent while training for 1 million frames/steps.